Why does the University strive to create an inclusive environment for students with disabilities?

 What should a faculty member do if it appears an accommodation will not work in the classroom or for a course?

-If you concern can be justified, DREAM will assist you in utilizing a protocol based on Office for Civil Rights letters of finding and technical support.
+Through a discernment process with Disability Access, if a fundamental alternation can be shown, we will assist you in utilizing a protocol based on Office for Civil Rights letters of finding and technical support.

 Our goal is to work with you and the student to find a solution that will allow the student to participate in your course, and avoid civil action.